-How Many Eggs Can We Eat a Week?
+How Many Eggs Can You Eat a Week?

-Above and beyond a large amount of proteins, vitamins, and other health benefits, it is important to remember that eggs are a readily-available and affordable food source.
-Many negative things have been said about eggs, claiming that they’re harmful for the heart and alter cholesterol levels.
-However, many studies have confirmed these theories to be untrue and that eggs in fact do not increase cholesterol in the blood.
+Many negative things have been said about them, claiming that they’re harmful for the heart and alter cholesterol levels.
+But m any studies have confirmed these theories to be untrue and that eggs in fact do not increase cholesterol in the blood.

-Eggs offer many benefits to pregnant women, since they contain a vitamin called choline, which is very important for healthy development of the nervous system.
-Among older adults who may suffer a loss in appetite, it is a convenient food that offers a fair amount of vitamins, minerals, and proteins, all of which are very important for the body.
+Eggs have many benefits for pregnant women, since they contain a vitamin called choline.
+It’s very important for healthy development of the nervous system.
+It’s also good for older adults who are dealing with a lack of appetite thanks to its high vitamins, minerals, and proteins content.

 - One of eggs’ most important properties is that they don’t contain high levels of fat.
 Nor do they have a large amount of calories or increase cholesterol.

-- They contain a large amount of iron, which can prevent anemia caused by a lack of this mineral.
+- They have a large amount of iron, which can prevent anemia caused by a lack of it.

-- They have properties that help deal with fatigue, stimulate the immune system, and promote proper healing of scars.
-They also contain high amounts of zinc which promote the production of insulin, fundamental for the growth process.
+- Eggs have properties that help fight fatigue, stimulate the immune system, and promote proper scar healing.
+They also contain high amounts of zinc, which promotes insulin production and is fundamental for the growth process.

-- The phosphorus content in eggs make it fundamental for healthy skin, bones, and teeth, which is ideal for an athlete’s physical stamina and also good for the brain’s health.
+- The phosphorus in eggs is good for healthy skin, bones, and teeth.
+So they’re great for an athlete’s physical stamina and your overall brain health.

-- The vitamin A in eggs helps prevent many vision problems by increasing the body’s defenses and offers anti-carcinogenic properties.
+- The vitamin A in eggs helps prevent vision problems by increasing the body’s defenses and also provides anti-carcinogenic properties.

-- Eggs are rich in vitamin B5, pantothenic acid, which is important to avoid or control bouts with stress and migraines, and helps control cholesterol levels.
+- Eggs are rich in vitamin B5, pantothenic acid, which is helpful in controlling stress, migraines, and cholesterol levels.

-- Eggs are useful for hair, skin, and nail health due to their vitamin B7 content.
-They also have the capacity to lower and control blood sugar.
+- Eggs are useful for hair, skin, and nail health thanks to their vitamin B7 content.
+They also have the ability to bring down and control blood sugar.

-- Vitamin B9, known as folic acid, is another component found in eggs, which can repel the damaging effects of certain medications, tobacco, and alcohol.
+- Vitamin B9, known as folic acid, is another important component in eggs.
+It can fight the damaging effects of certain medications, tobacco, and alcohol.

-- Eggs are an excellent antioxidant, due to their high amounts of vitamin E.
+- Eggs are an excellent antioxidant, due to their high vitamin E content.

-- Eggs are a good source of lectin, which is an important nutrient that supplies choline to the body, a nutrient that may cause serious health problems, such as renal or hepatic illnesses, progressive memory loss, slow growth, and hypertension, among other health complications.
+- Eggs are a good source of lectin.
+This nutrient also supplies choline to the body.
+Choline is good for you but too much can cause serious health problems like kidney or liver disease, memory loss, slow growth, and hypertension, among other things.

-- Eggs are versatile and can be prepared in many different ways.
-They’re the favorite food for many elderly people and children.
-They can be eaten at any time, although they’re ideal for breakfast due to the essential energy they provide you with, so you can start your day with more enthusiasm.
+- Plus, eggs are versatile and can be prepared in many different ways.
+They’re the preferred food of many elderly people and children.
+You can eat them at any time, but they’re best at breakfast.
+The essential energy they provide you with helps you start your day with more enthusiasm.
 Don’t be afraid to include eggs in your diet, you won’t regret it!